febuiles/lyricwiki.el/README.markdown

     (add-to-list 'load-path "~/some_directory/lyricwiki.el")
     (require 'lyricwiki)

+Now just press

+    M-x lyrics

-Now just press M-x lyrics and get your lyrics!
+Adand get your lyrics!

+If you're using Mac OS X and iTunes you get some extra goodies.
+Running:

+    M-x lyrics-itunes

+will get the current playing song in iTunes and fetch its lyrics.

 License, Contact, E-T-C
 -----------------------